-Looking for a fun and meaningful way to celebrate love this Valentine’s Day with your family?
-Check out these Valentine’s Day activities for kids!
+Looking for a fun and meaningful way to celebrate love with your family this Valentine’s Day?
+Check out this Valentine’s Day Bible Verse Countdown for kids.

-Next choose how you will display your countdown.
+Next, choose how you will display your Valentine’s Day Countdown.
 Look for a great place in your home that gets frequent traffic.
-Below, I’ve taken a picture of a few of my favorites:
+A few of my favorites are:

-How we use the Valentine’s countdown each day
+How we use the Valentine’s Day Bible Verse Countdown each day